oaxacaariana/VirtualInterview/docs/environment.md

 ### `REVIEW_MODEL`

-Optional override for interview review generation.
+Optional override for turn-level interview review generation.

 If omitted, the app falls back to `MODEL`.

+Current behavior in code:

+- `REVIEW_MODEL` is used for per-turn review feedback generated after each answer
+- final interview review generation currently uses `MODEL`

 ### `TTS_MODEL`